dsc-courses/dsc80-2024-wi/tech_support.md

 mamba activate dsc80
 ```

 in your Terminal or Anaconda Prompt.
+If you need to install any packages into your `dsc80` environment using `mamba install`, make sure to activate the environment first.

 If you’re using VSCode, you should select the Python kernel corresponding to the `dsc80` environment to use it.